Gunasekaran-143/Gunasekaran-143/README.md

 Hello!
 I'm GUNASEKARAN V and this is my GitHub profile.
 I'm an enthusiast in the world of technology, with a diverse skill set that includes:

-- 🐍 Python Programming
+- Python Programming
-- ☕ Java Programming
+- Java Programming
-- 🗃️ Database Management - SQL
+- Web Development with HTML, CSS, and        JavaScript
-- 📊 Big Data Analysis
+- Database Management - SQL
-- 💻 Web Development with HTML, CSS, and JavaScript
+- Big Data Analysis
 - Git and GitHub Version Control
 - Excel Mastery